-Stakeholder Channel of Communication Need/Expectation Examples Company Response Guideline to Stakeholder Example Shareholders/ - Shareholders' meeting - Trusting company - Administration through ethical Investors - Various Information administration, providing conduct, and good governance disclosure per regulatory funding support through principle requirement capital increase for - Business engagement with due care - Investor meeting through sustainable business growth for the sustainable growth for the best participation in certain - Financial return (dividend interest and impact of all stakeholders. activities and share value) good - Equal treatment toward - Information dissemination via operating results, and steady shareholders, and monitoring investor relation/ Chairperson dividend payment shareholders' right responsibly by the of the Executive Committee - Receiving information Board of Directors - Analyst meeting/ investor accurately, complete and - Investor relation unit has the duty of meeting timely information and news disclosure, - Company Secretary, and - Business engagement and accurately, complete, pervasive, and investor relation unit, contact administration with fairness, performing duties with due care channel establishment via transparency in accordance - Comprehensive risk management company website. governance principle with regular risk factor ID and - information, lead, and modification complaint submission Creditor - Agree to execute loan - Compliance with terms and - Strictly compliance with terms of agreement condition of the agreement agreement and timely - Creditor meeting - Proceeding with repayment - Establish and conduct in accordance strictly with term and punctual with financial liquidity management - Maintenance of honesty, plan with efficiency. transparency, professionally in - In the event company policy business engagement changes, the unit directly responsible shall be assigned the task of forwarding letter / arranging for meeting to clarify/ create understanding for such matter with creditor in compliance with company policy
+Stakeholder Channel of Communication Need/Expectation Examples Company Response Guideline to Stakeholder Example Shareholders/ - Shareholders' meeting - Trusting company - Administration through ethical conduct, and Investors - Various Information disclosure administration, providing good governance principle per regulatory requirement funding support through capital - Business engagement with due care for the - Providing opportunities for increase for sustainable sustainable growth for the best interest and shareholder agenda proposal, business growth impact of all stakeholders. or submitting enquiry related to - Financial return (dividend and - Equal treatment toward shareholders, and the company in advance share value) good operating monitoring shareholders' right responsibly by - Investor meeting through results, and steady dividend the Board of Directors participation in certain activities payment - Investor relation unit has the duty of information - Information dissemination via - Receiving important and news disclosure, accurately, complete, investor relation/ Chairperson of information accurately, pervasive, and performing duties with due care the Executive Committee complete and timely - Comprehensive risk management with regular - Analyst meeting/ investor - Business engagement and risk factor ID and modification meeting administration with fairness, - Company Secretary, and transparency in accordance investor relation unit, contact governance principle channel establishment via company website. - information, lead, and complaint submission Creditor - Agree to execute loan - Compliance with terms and - Strictly compliance with terms of agreement agreement condition of the agreement and timely - Meet with creditors - Proceeding with repayment - Establish and conduct in accordance with - The CFO is designated as strictly with term and punctual financial liquidity management plan with main contact/ coordinator with - Maintenance of honesty, efficiency. creditors transparency, professionally in - In the event company policy changes, the unit business engagement directly responsible shall be assigned the task - There has been no fraud of forwarding letter / arranging for meeting to situation found in the clarify/create understanding for such matter organization. with creditor in compliance with company policy - Internal audit report to mitigate risks